 We’d be simpatico if...

-whenever you think of Mark Nepo or David Whyte or Rumi or Hafiz, you remember a time when their words helped you through a dark place you weren’t sure would ever end.
+whenever you think of Mark Nepo or David Whyte or Rumi or Hafiz, you think a time when their words helped you through a really dark and hard time.

-If you have (the one and only) Willis Alan Ramsey record (or any of Uncle Walt’s Band’s records), we’re good.
+If you have the classic (and one and only) Willis Alan Ramsey record (or any of Uncle Walt’s Band’s records), we’re good.

 We could be a good fit if...

-when you go out in the streets, hold up protest signs, and chant with thousands of others, you’re touched by the miracle of being part of humanity, to feel its enervating power, and the joy of bringing your presence and your voice to the table.
+when you go out in the streets, hold up protest signs, and chant with thousands of others, you enjoy being part of something healthy that's bigger than yourself, and you enjoy bringing your presence and voice to the public square.

-people who’ve had the experience of going to a party, seeing someone sit at the piano and start improvising, and thinking “I want to know what that feels like before I die.”
+people who’ve ever been to a party, saw someone sit at a piano and start improvising engaging music and thought “I want to know what that feels like before I die.”

 You’re willing to establish and maintain a practice.
 You are willing to spend at least 10 minutes/day, 5 days/week on a reflective practice where you can express and examine your own thoughts and beliefs.